+The share premium represents the amounts above the nominal value received for shares sold.
 The capital redemption reserve represents the nominal value of share capital bought back and cancelled.
-The share premium reserve represents the premium above nominal value for any shares sold.
-The ESOP reserve relates to share-based payments and is explained at the foot of the statement of changes in equity.
+The ESOP reserve relates to share-based payments and is explained at the foot of the consolidated statement of changes in equity.
 The treasury share reserve represents the cost of shares bought from the market and held in treasury.
 The retained earnings reserve represents the Group's cumulative results.